-- What is one way to experience patience in your daily life through what you learned during the service project? - How have you been fulfilling your commitment from last week to experience patience daily?
+- What is one way to experience patience in your daily life through what you learned during the service project? - How have you been fulfilling your commitment from last week to try to be patient with people even when it's difficult?